uberfig/ivytime.gay/content/posts/another-messaging-client-in-rust.md

 +++
-title= "creating a messaging client for fun and profit" date= 2024-02-15 draft= false description = "I've started making a persistent messaging platform with rust"
+title= "creating an open source messaging client for fun and profit" date= 2024-02-15 draft= false description = "I've started making a persistent messaging platform with rust"